JaRoD41/hrnet/README.md

 ## 📝 Expected deliverables

-- A TXT file containing the URL of the GitHub repository
+- A TXT file containing the URL of :
+  - the GitHub repository of the converted jQuery plugin (only one plugin)
+  - the GitHub repository of the entire React project
+  - the React converted library published on NPM

-- A YAML file containing the API documentation using Swagger
+- A PDF Lighthouse performance report before/after the React conversion